The Chantels: Career

 The Chantels switched record labels a few more times.
 Although personnel changed throughout the 1960s, the constants in the group were Jackie Landry, Sonia Goring and Renee Minus.
 This line-up, plus Arlene Smith, recorded a one-off single for RCA in 1970.
 Smith fronted a new group called Chantels in the 1970s which featured up-and-coming disco diva Carol Douglas and former Gems vocalist Louise Bethune (who would also become a 1970s performing member of the Crystals).
 Smith continued to perform solo.
 In 1995 the remaining original Chantels reformed as well and hired Noemi (Ami) Ortiz as their lead singer.
 On the PBS special Doo Wop 50, Smith reunited with the surviving original members of the Chantels and dedicated "Maybe" to Jackie Landry, who died in 1997.

 The Chantels were inducted into the Vocal Group Hall of Fame in 2002.
-In 2001 they made the final ballot for induction into the Rock and Roll Hall of Fame, but without enough votes for induction.
-Despite continued appearances since then on Rock and Roll Hall of Fame ballots by 1950s doo-wop groups, the Chantels did not get enough votes to reach any subsequent ballot until September 2009, when it was revealed that they were one of 12 nominees to be inducted to the Hall in 2010.
+In 2001 and 2009 they made the final ballot for induction into the Rock and Roll Hall of Fame, but without enough votes for induction.